Karen J. Rooney, Ph.D.

 Spelling

-The spelling strategy does not replace
+The spelling strategy does not replace spelling instruction

-processing words using a variety of encoding approaches (multisensory).
+using a variety of encoding approaches (multisensory).

 The strategy should be used to learn spelling words, content

 area terms or the spelling of vocabulary words.
-As with the
+As with

-front of the card, the student:
+On the front of the card, the student:

-1. writes the correct spelling of the
+1. writes the correct spelling of the word,

 2. spells the word out loud,